-In this section we introduce the basic conepts of Lorentz geometry following the paper Nemirovski and the first author~\cite{ChernovNemirovski}.
+In this section we introduce the basic conepts of Lorentz geometry following the paper of Nemirovski and the first author~\cite{ChernovNemirovski}.

-``Let $(\ss^{m+1}, g)$ be an $(m+1)$-dimensional Lorentz manifold and $p\in \ss$.
-A nonzero ${\bf v}\in T_p\ss$ is called {\it timelike, nonspacelike, null, or spacelike\/} if $g({\bf v}, {\bf v})$ is respectively negative, non-positive, zero or positive.
+Let $(\ss^{m+1}, g)$ be an $(m+1)$-dimensional Lorentz manifold and $p\in \ss$.
+A nonzero ${\bf v}\in T_p\ss$ is called {\it spacelike, timelike, nonspacelike, or null\/} if $g({\bf v}, {\bf v})$ is respectively positive, negative, non-positive or zero.
 A piecewise smooth curve is timelike if all of its velocity vectors are timelike.
-Nonspacelike and null curves are defined similarly.
+Nonspacelike, spacelike and null curves are defined similarly.
 Since $(\ss, g)$ has a unique Levi-Cevita connection, see for example~\cite[page 22]{BeemEhrlichEasley}, we can talk about spacelike, timelike and null geodesics.
 A submanifold $M\subset \ss$ is {\it spacelike} if $g$ restricted to $TM$ is a Riemann metric.

-All nonspacelike vectors in $T_p\ss$ form a cone consisting of two hemicones, and the continuous with respect to $p\in \ss$ choice of one of the two hemicones is called the {\it time orientation\/} of $(\ss, g)$.
-The vectors from the chosen hemicones are called {\it future pointing.\/} A time oriented Lorentz manifold is called a {\it spacetime\/} and its points are called events''
+The set of all nonspacelike vectors in $T_p\ss$ is a cone consisting of two hemicones, and the continuous with respect to $p\in \ss$ choice of one of the two hemicones is called the {\it time orientation\/} of $(\ss, g)$.
+The vectors from the chosen hemicones are called {\it future pointing.\/} A time oriented Lorentz manifold is called a {\it spacetime\/} and the points of it are called events

 For $x$ in a spacetime $(\ss, g)$ its {\it causal future\/} $J^+(x)\subset \ss$ is the set of all $y\in \ss$ that can be reached by a future pointing nonspacelike curve from $x.$ The causal past $J^-(x)$ of the event $x\in \ss$ is defined similarly.